WAUIO/mattermost-webapp/CONTRIBUTING.md

 # Code Contribution Guidelines

 Thank you for your interest in contributing!
-Please see the [Mattermost Contribution Guide](https://developers.mattermost.com/contribute/getting-started/) which describes the process for making code contributions across Mattermost projects and [join our "Contributors" community channel](https://pre-release.mattermost.com/core/channels/tickets) to ask questions from community members and the Mattermost core team.
+Please see the [WAU Chat Contribution Guide](https://developers.mattermost.com/contribute/getting-started/) which describes the process for making code contributions across WAU Chat projects and [join our "Contributors" community channel](https://pre-release.mattermost.com/core/channels/tickets) to ask questions from community members and the WAU Chat core team.

 ### Review Process for this Repo